 We cover perhaps a quarter mile before the channel opens enough for our small craft to turn around for the trip back.
 That's all there is to our journey -- out and back -- but it was very nice.

-Along with sightings of a ring-tailed mongoose or two and a monitor lizard, our morning drive is an unqualified success!
+Along with sightings of a ring-tailed mongoose or two, a monitor lizard, and a few other critters, our morning drive is an unqualified success!
 It is sensational!

 Lunch (again absolutely delicious!) is served at 10:30.
 Shortly after noon we are driving to the airstrip for a short 20-minute flight to Stanley's Camp.
 As we get in a Land Rover at the airstrip, the plane that transported us swings about and prop spray kicks up a cloud of dirt and small gravel.
 It feels like we're in a sand storm!